 Become a trusted health professional as a graduate of the UConn School of Pharmacy.
 Academic exploration, groundbreaking research, and impactful community involvement will prepare you to lead in the health care industry.
 Pharmacists make a difference in people’s lives, whether interacting with patients at a pharmacy, discovering tomorrow’s health care solutions in a biopharmaceutical lab, or providing life-saving medications in a hospital or long-term care facility.

 At UConn you will build a solid academic foundation of pre-pharmacy courses under the guidance of your advisor.
-Apply to the Special Program In Pharmacy.pdf as a freshman or enter the four-year pharmacy professional (Pharm.D.) program after two undergrad years to earn your Bachelor’s and Doctor of Pharmacy degrees and stand for licensure.
+Apply to the Special Program In Pharmacy.pdf as a freshman or enter the four-year pharmacy professional (Pharm.D.) program after two undergrad years in pre-pharmacy to earn your Bachelor’s and Doctor of Pharmacy degrees and stand for licensure.

 In an ever-evolving health care landscape, pharmacy careers span all areas of public and private healthcare and medical research, developing to meet the changing needs of patients.
 Not only are pharmacists consistently ranked as among the most trusted health professionals in the U.S, but the career offers long term job security and high earnings.
 According to the Bureau of Labor Statistics, health-care is the fastest growing sector in the U.S. Starting salaries for pharmacy related professions range between $75,000 and $110,000 annually.

 Find more detail on our program in our Pharm.D. brochure.

 UConn School of Pharmacy Stats:

 UConn’s School of Pharmacy was ranked in the top 25% of U.S. pharmacy schools and #1 in New England.
 (U.S. News & World Report, 2015)

 The School of Pharmacy has a match rate of 77% (students matching to desired residencies) the highest in New England.
 The national average is 63%.
 (2018)